Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Keukenhof is laid out as a sprawling figure-8.
 Without a plan, kids get bored.
 With a plan, you can hit everything in 4 hours.

 Start at the Oranje-Nassau Pavilion (just inside the entrance).
 Then the Willem-Alexander Pavilion.
-Then the Tulipmania field.
+Then Tulipmania.
 These are the famous Instagram backdrops - hit them while light is good and crowds are minimal.

-Walk the central tulip beds - the rivers of solid color that are the postcard of Keukenhof.
-Then the lake area with the famous photo of tulips in the foreground and a windmill in the background.
-Yes, the windmill is the actual one in every Keukenhof photo.
+Walk the central tulip beds - the rivers of solid colour that are the postcard of Keukenhof.
+Then the lake area with the famous photo: tulips in the foreground, windmill in the back.
+Yes, that's the actual windmill in every Keukenhof shot.

-Walk to the back of the park.
-The petting zoo with goats, sheep, and Dutch rabbits.
-The playground for the inevitable kid energy release.
-The Wilhelmina-Rijk Maze - a real hedge maze that takes about 20 minutes to navigate.
-Older kids LOVE this.
-Younger kids need a parent's hand.
+Walk to the back.
+The petting zoo with goats, sheep and Dutch rabbits (Leo's favourite).
+The playground for the inevitable kid-energy release.
+The hedge maze - a real one, takes about 20 minutes to navigate.
+Older kids LOVE it.
+Younger ones need a parent's hand.

 Picnic time.
-Find a lawn near the carillon (Keukenhof has a real working carillon that plays at 11 AM, 1 PM, and 3 PM).
+Find a lawn near the carillon (Keukenhof has a real working carillon that plays at 11, 1 and 3).
 Eat.
 Let the kids run.
-Then visit the Beatrix Pavilion (indoor tulip show) on the way out.
+Then visit the Beatrix Pavilion on your way out.

 Most families are done by 1 PM.
-If your kids have stamina, stay for the after-2-PM thinning crowd and revisit your favorite spots without people in the photos.
+If your kids have stamina, stay for the after-2-PM thinning crowd and revisit your favourite spots without people in the photos.

 What to Eat: Picnic vs Buy

 The better play with kids: BYO picnic.
-Stop at an Albert Heijn (Dutch grocery chain) on the drive in - there is one in Lisse town - and buy:
+Stop at an Albert Heijn (Dutch grocery chain) on the drive in - there's one in Lisse - and buy:

 - Goudse kaas (Gouda cheese cubes)